davidmshore/InvestingEssentials/docs/resources/tools.md

 - Spreadsheet calculation
 	- [Retirement calculator that is actually good?](https://www.reddit.com/r/personalfinance/comments/x2i5sh/retirement_calculator_that_is_actually_good/) (r/personalfinance)
 	- See also the [r/personalfinance Wiki -> Tools](https://www.reddit.com/r/personalfinance/wiki/tools/).
-- If any of these calculators ever stop working, most of the subreddits mentioned under forums on the main resources page include links to recommended tools in their sidebars.
+- If any of these calculators become unavailable, most of the subreddits listed the main resources page include links to currently available tools in their sidebars.
 #### 401(k) Maximizer Calculator
 - [CalcXML](https://www.calcxml.com/do/qua09)
 - [HSA & 401(k) Maximizer](https://hsastore.com/hsa-401k-maximizer)